Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Analytical findings

-As mentioned in the previous section and shown numerically in the next one, by increasing the interaction order $P$ among neurons, the storage capability increases arbitrarily ($K\sim N^{P-1}$ -- \textit{ultra-storage regime}).
-However, our model assumes that the coupling tensor $\boldsymbol J$ is devoid of flaws, whereas, in general, the communication among neurons can be disturbed hence affecting the synaptic processes (see, e.g.\cite{BarraPRLdetective,Battista2020}).
+As mentioned in the previous section and shown numerically in the next one, by increasing the interaction order $P$ among neurons, the storage capacity increases arbitrarily ($K\sim N^{P-1}$ -- \textit{high-load regime}).
+However, our model assumes that the coupling tensor $\boldsymbol J$ is devoid of flaws, whereas, in general, the communication among neurons can be disturbed hence affecting the synaptic processes (e.g., see \cite{BarraPRLdetective,Battista2020}).
 It is then natural to question if unsupervised dense neural networks described by \eqref{eq:vera_Z} are robust versus this kind of noise too.

-Recalling the Hamiltonian \eqref{def:H_PHopEx} and retaining only the highest-order\footnote{We are neglecting lower-order terms which overall provide a sub-leading contribution $\mathcal O(\sqrt{N})$ to the linear scaling in $N$ of the Hamiltonian.} terms we can write